-Intelligent Age warfare requires defense organizations to take an innovative approach towards interoperability—an approach that folds in automation across key functions and domains for strategic advantage.
+Intelligent Age warfare requires defence organisations to take an innovative approach towards interoperability—an approach that folds in automation across key functions and domains for strategic advantage.

 The combination of Intelligent Age machines, like AI, with Intelligent Age practices, like digital supply networks, has changed global commerce, and it can change warfare too.
-Increased commonality of data, tools, and processes help reduce complexity and conflict across across defense organizations.
-Additionally, human talent will be freed up to ensure that the valuable human elements of integration such as trust, relationships, assurance, and allyship can be emphasized by individuals.
+Increased commonality of data, tools and processes help reduce complexity and conflict across defence organizations.
+Additionally, human talent will be freed up to ensure that the valuable human elements of integration such as trust, relationships, assurance and allyship can be emphasised by individuals.

-This paper explores how defense organizations can achieve maximum strategic and operational advantage by combining automation and interoperability.
-It also outlines the changes needed across people, process, and technology for Intelligent Age warfare.
+This paper explores how defence organisations can achieve maximum strategic and operational advantage by combining automation and interoperability.
+It also outlines the changes needed across people, process and technology for Intelligent Age warfare.

-Through more than 60 experts representing 12 countries across North America, Europe, and Asia, this research will produce more than a dozen insights articles offering ways of improving interoperability across key military areas.
-Research will detail how specific defense organizations can improve interoperability across defense challenges based on country-level expertise.
-The four leading defense challenges assessed from strategy documents of the 12 countries include near-peer warfare, grey zone threats particularly from technology, limited scale warfare, and defending the rules-based international order.
+Through more than 60 experts representing 12 countries across North America, Europe and Asia, this research will produce more than a dozen insights articles offering ways of improving interoperability across key military areas.
+Research will detail how specific defence organisations can improve interoperability across defence challenges based on country-level expertise.
+The four leading defence challenges assessed from strategy documents of the 12 countries include near-peer warfare, grey zone threats particularly from technology, limited scale warfare, and defending the rules-based international order.
 The goal is to not only promote discussion at the international and intra-national levels, but demonstrate, in part, how greater interoperability can occur.

 Visit www.deloitte.com/futureofwarfighting to access the Future of Warfighting insights collection and the interactive Interoperability index.